 We are also offering a Foundation Year on many of our courses for students who have the ability and enthusiasm to study for a degree, but do not yet have the qualification level to enter directly onto our degree programmes.

 Please call us to discuss the options available to you: 0151 291 3111

 Graduates of this degree will be well prepared for a rewarding career in accountancy, credit control, financial services, investment analysis, purchasing, business consulting, and other related financial and business professions.

 A job in accountancy and finance can help you gain an attractive salary and pursue a challenging career as a Chief Financial Officer, Director or Partner in an accounting firm, Forensic Accountant or Business Adviser.

 Some of our recent graduates found employment in a variety of different organisations such as Deloitte, Jaguar LandRover, Grant Thornton and the Liverpool City Council.
 Some graduates have also gone on to start their own business.

 Throughout the degree, you will meet a range of professionals at networking events, award dinners, guest lectures and career workshops.
-You will also have the opportunity of undertaking voluntary work placements (organised by yourself) at local and national businesses and organisations, as well as having dedicated professionals and mentors offering guidance and advice in the job application process.
+You will also have the opportunity of undertaking work placements at local and national businesses and organisations, as well as having dedicated professionals and mentors offering guidance and advice in the job application process.